corememltd/cloud-managed-dns/README.md

 ## Multiple Administrators

-If you are going to be the only administrator provisioning and/or decommisioning (this does *not* include multiple zone file administrators) the service you can ignore this section.
+If you are going to be the only administrator provisioning and/or decommissioning (this does *not* include multiple zone file administrators) the service you can ignore this section.

 This project uses Terraform which unfortunately needs to store information locally to it that describes any existing cloud deployment it has maintained, it does this by using a file named `terraform.tfstate` to store its state in.